rm511130/PCF4CAS/README.md

 ![](./images/k8s_and_pks.png)

 During this workshop we will show you many key aspects of the installation and set-up of the PKS Tile and the creation and management of K8s clusters.
-However, installimg PKS on any IaaS takes at least 1hr, so please watch this compressed [15min video](https://www.youtube.com/watch?time_continue=83&v=Oxw-lucgpX0) to get an idea of the steps involved.
+However, installing PKS on any IaaS takes at least 1hr, so please watch this compressed [15min video](https://www.youtube.com/watch?time_continue=83&v=Oxw-lucgpX0) to get an idea of the steps involved.

 ![](./images/bosh_pks_k8s_on_aws.png)